Exec7/garrysmod-anticheat21/README.md

 No Spread - slightly changes spread on clientside for M9K, SWB, CW2, FAS2

-Menu & Visuals - GetRenderTarget meme, works if not fixed
+Menu & Visuals - if shit rendering